"To be alive at all is to have scars."

 This might be a dojo, a gym, a field, a court, a ring.
 The form matters less than the function: a place where he meets his edge.
 Here he discovers what he's made of.
 Here he fails and learns.
 Here he faces opponents who sharpen him.

 The opponent is not the enemy.
 The opponent is the gift.
 Without resistance, there is no growth.
 The Knight respects those who test him.
 He honors the one who defeats him.
-He learns from every loss.
+He learns from each loss.

 His scars prove he entered the arena.
 He doesn't hide them.
 They are evidence of engagement, of risk, of willingness to be tested.
 The critic in the stands has no scars.
 The Knight has many.